Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Introduction

 The disappearance of the stable and unstable flow-kick fixed points from panels (b) to (c) in Figure \ref{fig:logistic} suggests a saddle-node bifurcation, reminiscent of the saddle-node bifurcation that occurs in the continuously disturbed system

 at $\p=-0.25$.
-Because the logistic is analytically tractable, we can compute flow-kick fixed points and bifurcation curves exactly.
+Because the logistic differential equation is analytically tractable, we can compute flow-kick fixed points and bifurcation curves exactly.
 Figure \ref{fig:logbifnew} presents a curve of saddle-node bifurcations in two different parameter spaces.

-In Figure \ref{fig:logbifnew}a we take the flow time $\tau$ and kick $\kappa$ as parameters for the flow-kick map.
-As expected, the disturbance patterns corresponding to Figures \ref{fig:logistic}b and \ref{fig:logistic}c fall on opposite sides of the bifurcation curve, despite both lying on the line $\kappa/\tau=-0.24$.
+In Figure \ref{fig:logbifnew}a we take the flow time $\tau$ and kick $\kappa$ as parameters for the flow-kick map, as used in previous papers \cite{meyer2018quantifying, hoyer2021impulsive, zeeman2018resilience}.
+As expected, the disturbance patterns corresponding to Figures \ref{fig:logistic}b and \ref{fig:logistic}c fall on opposite sides of the bifurcation curve.
+We change coordinates in Figure \ref{fig:logbifnew}b,c to the parameters $\tau$ and $\p\equiv\kappa/\tau$, and again the patterns corresponding to Figures \ref{fig:logistic}b and \ref{fig:logistic}c fall on opposites of the bifurcation curve.
+Note that families of flow-kick maps with the same average disturbance rate $\kappa/\tau$ fall on lines through the origin in Figure \ref{fig:logbifnew}a and on horizontal lines in Figure \ref{fig:logbifnew}b.

-To better visualize disturbance rates and the connections between ODE and flow-kick systems, we change coordinates in Figure \ref{fig:logbifnew}b,c to the parameters $\tau$ and $\kappa/\tau\equiv\p$.
-Within this parameter space, flow-kick maps with the same average disturbance rates lie on horizontal lines.
-We claim that as $\tau$ approaches zero from the right along a line $\p=\p_0$, flow-kick systems with ever higher disturbance frequencies approach the continuous system
+We can use either Figure \ref{fig:logbifnew}a or Figure \ref{fig:logbifnew}b to visualize the limit as we move from the flow-kick system of Figure 1b towards the ODE of Figure 1a, taking the flow time and kick to zero in a fixed proportion.
+This limit appears in Figure \ref{fig:logbifnew}a as movement towards the origin along a line with slope $-0.24$, and in Figure \ref{fig:logbifnew}b as movement towards the vertical axis along a horizontal line $\lambda=-0.24.$ We claim that in the limit as $\tau$ and $\kappa$ approach zero in a fixed ratio $\kappa/\tau=\lambda_0$, flow-kick systems approach the continuous system

-We call \eqref{eq:ctslimitode} the continuous limit of the collection of flow-kick maps with average disturbance rate $\p_0$.
-Proposition \ref{prop:ctslimit} in Section \ref{sec:prelim} makes this idea precise and generalizes it to a broader class of disturbance functions.
+We call \eqref{eq:ctslimitode} the \textbf{continuous limit of the collection of flow-kick maps} with average disturbance rate $\p_0$.
+Proposition \ref{prop:ctslimit} makes this idea precise and generalizes it to a broader class of disturbance functions.

+Figures \ref{fig:logbifnew}a and \ref{fig:logbifnew}b thus contain an essential nuance at the origin and vertical axis, respectively.
+At the origin in Figure \ref{fig:logbifnew}a, $\tau=\kappa=0$ and the flow-kick map is the identity.
+However, the continuous limit result in Proposition \ref{prop:ctslimit} suggests we might imagine a continuum ODE systems \eqref{eq:ctslimitode} packed singularly at the origin in Figure \ref{fig:logbifnew}a---one for each value of $\lambda_0$.
+In Figure \ref{fig:logbifnew}b we can imagine this continuum of ODEs spread along the vertical $\lambda$ axis.
+The $(\tau,\lambda)$ coordinates used in Figure \ref{fig:logbifnew}b provide not only the visual advantage of unpacking distinct limiting ODEs but also an analytic tool for the continuation proofs in this paper.
+Definition \ref{def:fkr} presents these coordinates for flow-kick maps of a more general form.